 Subsequently, Billington was charged with an assault on the police and convicted.

-For instance, in the magazine called The Vote, Suffragette Edith Watson compared Emily Wilding Davison’s sentence of six months’ imprisonment for attempting to burn letters with a four-month sentence for a man’s repeated sexual assaults on a seven years old girl.
+For instance, in The Vote, Suffragette Edith Watson compared Emily Wilding Davison’s sentence of six months’ imprisonment for attempting to burn letters with a four-month sentence for a man’s repeated sexual assaults on a seven years old girl.

-The whole history of the British women’s fight for their right to vote is rife with betrayal, injustice, violence and even torture that the Suffragettes endured from the hands of men in power.
-As we now see many of these tactics reproduced in the tactics used against the feminists battling for our language, facts and dignity, we can assume that this fight is at least of such importance as the one for women’s suffrage.
+The whole history of the British women’s fight for their right to vote is rife with betrayal, injustice, violence and even torture that the Suffragettes endured at the hands of men in power.
+As we now see many of these tactics used against the feminists battling for our language, facts and dignity, we can assume that this fight is as important as the one for women’s suffrage.

 LYTTON, Constance: Prisons & Prisoners: Some Personal Experiences.
 1914.
 London William Heinemann